Keynote Speakers

 University of Naples Federico II

-From thermal resistance to power efficient thermal design: is thermal still the Cinderella of semiconductor industry?
+From thermal resistance to power efficient thermal design: Is thermal still the Cinderella of semiconductor industry?

 Dr. Claudio Maria Villa | STMicroelectronics